 The high dose of corticosteroids usually continues for a month, and then the dose is slowly decreased.
 The speed at which your doctor lowers the dose may change if you have recurring symptoms of GCA or large increases in the sedimentation rate.
 In most cases, though, the prednisone dose can be reduced to about 5 – 10 mg per day over a few months.
 Patients are usually tapered off this medicine by one to two years.
-GCA rarely returns after treatment.
+Relapse in giant cell arteritis can occur.

 Giant cell arteritis can be hard to detect and requires prompt treatment to prevent complications, especially loss of vision.
 Rheumatologists are experts in inflammatory diseases of blood vessels and are skilled in the detection and management of these uncommon illnesses.